daiire/Python-Portfolio/NatPark Biodiversity/NatPark_README.md

-# Nationl Park Biodiversity Analysis
+# National Park Biodiversity Analysis

 This project analyses biodiversity data from U.S. national parks, with a focus on species conservation status and endangered species observations.
 It demonstrates an end-to-end workflow in Python: from data cleaning, aggregation, and pivot tables to styled PDF reports and publication-ready plots.